jbiblio/sensors/README.md

 ConBee is some kind of Home Automation Software on its own.

-To export the values from ConBee to MQTT, the `deconz-exporter` from https://github.com/KartoffelToby/deconz-exporter is needed.
+To export the values from ConBee, the `deconz-exporter` from https://github.com/KartoffelToby/deconz-exporter is needed.
+It publishes the values via Prometheus metrics endpoint.
 I forked it into https://github.com/jbiblio/deconz-exporter to be able to update the Go SDK.

 You must build the Docker image.